As'ad Al Hamad

 Equipment at the Outpatient Clinics:

-a.
-Birtcher-Hyfrecator in each clinic for removal of warts, skin tags ..etc.
+1) Birtcher-Hyfrecator in each clinic for removal of warts, skin tags etc.,

-b.
-Liquid Nitrogen drums are used to distribute liquid nitrogen in small containers to be used by the doctor in his clinic for treatment of warts ..etc.
+2) Liquid Nitrogen drums are used to distribute liquid nitrogen in small containers to be used by the doctor in his clinic for treatment of warts etc.,

 This consists of a dispensing area, lab for preparation of some formulas, and a store.
-It is under supervision of Main pharmacy at Al-Sabah Hospital, and the chief pharmacist is in-charge of the pharmacy.
+It is under supervision of pharmacy head of As’ad Al Hamad Dermatology Center.
 Several pharmacists or assistant pharmacists (number is not fixed) are working daily in the pharmacy.

-The pharmacy works in morning hours and the afternoon duty hours from Mondays to Wednesday.
-Patients seen in the afternoon duty of Thursday, who need urgent treatment are referred to the casualty medical pharmacy to dispense medication.
+The pharmacy works in morning hours and the afternoon duty hours from Sunday through Wednesday.
+Patients seen in the afternoon duty of Thursday, who need urgent treatment, are referred to the casualty medical pharmacy to dispense medication.
 Otherwise, the patient can dispense the prescribed medication next day.

 The pharmacy keys are separate and different from the master keys of the center.
 These are kept with the chief pharmacist.